-Air travelers encounter long security lines at National despite revamped security checkpoints
+Air travelers encounter long security lines at National despite revamped checkpoints

 During summer and early fall, some airlines experienced a wave of cancellations and delays, often the result of disruptions that began with bad weather cascading through their networks.
 Airlines have said they are prepared for the rush of holiday travelers, but some union leaders say domestic carriers remain short-staffed and vulnerable to problems.

-While there were no indications of widespread disruptions over the weekend, data from aviation tracking service FlightAware showed that about a third of flights on low-cost carriers Allegiant Air, Spirit Airlines and JetBlue Airways were delayed Sunday.
+Though there were no indications of widespread disruptions over the weekend, data from aviation tracking service FlightAware showed that about a third of flights on low-cost carriers Allegiant Air, Spirit Airlines and JetBlue Airways were delayed Sunday.

-Hilarie Grey, a spokeswoman for Allegiant, said there was no single cause for the delays, but that high winds in Las Vegas, one of the airline’s major bases, posed problems for air traffic controllers, while bad weather in other cities also created challenges.
+Hilarie Grey, a spokeswoman for Allegiant, said that there was no single cause for the delays but that high winds in Las Vegas, one of the airline’s major bases, posed problems for air traffic controllers, while bad weather in other cities also created challenges.
 Spirit and JetBlue did not respond to requests for comment.

-Video editor Daron Taylor contributed to this report.
+Daron Taylor contributed to this report.